Oftentimes people ask me how I make my mixes better in low frequencies. How I ADD PUNCH to my kick, bass, and other low-frequency instruments.

 Saturation plugins allow us to add some analog feel which adds depth to the project.

-But one of the disadvantages of saturation effects is it can distort the original waveform if used in the wrong way.
+However one of the disadvantages of saturation effects is it can distort the original waveform if used in the wrong way.

 Actually, saturation plugins add a minor distortion in the waveform which makes the sound feel like analog audio.